harrischristiansen/lightcontrol_py/README.md

 ## Synopsis

-This is a collection of light controllers written in Python, for use with [Philips Hue](https://www2.meethue.com/) and other smart lighting systems.
+A collection of light controllers written in Python, for use with [Philips Hue](https://www2.meethue.com/) and other smart lighting systems.

 Project available on [GitHub](https://github.com/harrischristiansen/lightcontrol_py).